 During the previous year, Computron had doubled its plant capacity, opened new sales offices outside its home territory, and launched an expensive advertising campaign.
 Cochran was assigned to evaluate the impact of the changes.
 She began by gathering financial statements and other data.
 Note: these are available in the file Ch02 Tool Kit.xlsx in the Mini Case tab.

-.

 Balance Sheets